Search for messages and more in Teams

 Use an asterisk * to get results for any words with a matching prefix.
 Type the first few letters of a word followed immediately by an asterisk.
-For example, type "Serv*" into the command box at the top of the app, and you'll get results for all words that start with those four letters (server, service, etc).
+For example, type "serv*" into the search box, and you'll get results for all words that start with those four letters (server, service, and so on).

 Use quotation marks to search for an exact match on a word or phrase.
 Example: “annual budget”.

-The command box at the top of the app also supports certain spell corrections and nickname matches for people searches.
+The search box also supports certain spell corrections and nickname matches for people searches.

-Note: For more info on using Keyword Query Language, check out the developer documentation at Keyword Query Language (KQL) syntax reference
+Note: For more info about using KQL, see the developer documentation at Keyword Query Language (KQL) syntax reference.

 Filter your activity feed

 From the Activity feed, select Filter to type a keyword.
 Select More options to show certain types of messages such as unread messages, @mentions, replies, and likes.